Avanade/DbEx/README.md

 ### Migrate

-As stated, [DbUp](https://dbup.readthedocs.io/en/latest/) is used enabling a database to be dropped, created and migrated.
+As stated, the [DbUp](https://dbup.readthedocs.io/en/latest/) approach is used enabling a database to be dropped, created and migrated.
 The migration is managed by tracking order-based migration scripts.
 It tracks which SQL scripts have been run already, and runs the change scripts that are needed to get the database up to date.

 Over time there will be more than one script updating a single object, for example a `Table`.
 In this case the first script operation will be a `Create`, followed by subsequent `Alter` operations.
 The scripts should be considered immutable, in that they cannot be changed once they have been applied; ongoing changes will need additional scripts.